 The history of the drone continues into the 1980s and beyond.
 Cold War efforts relied heavily on the device for numerous target practices.
 During the Vietnam War, they were also very useful as bombers and scouts.
 While the past is rich in different purposes for drones, the future looks just as bright for these flying machines.
 The number of civilian drones used for personal enjoyment or business continues to grow each passing year.

 Intelligence when it comes to drones isn’t as strange as it may sound.
 2015 saw a surge in this area, with more and more drones being able to offer a multitude of possibilities.
-A few of them: indoor positioning and mobile control.
-2016 is going to be the year of this amazing machine, with developments such as automatic obstacle avoidance being at the forefront of technology.
+A few of them: indoor positioning and mobile control, as well as many other developments that came after, such as automatic obstacle avoidance being at the forefront of technology.
 The Follow Me mode is even more powerful, as is the indoor positioning one.
 Manufacturers such as JIYI and Zero Tech are only some of the biggest names in the industry to surprise drone lovers with major technological advances.

 Keeping in touch with friends and family won’t be done only via Facebook and other social platforms.
 Drones will very soon be a valid alternative as a new feature on the consumer level drone has been created.
 The XplorerMini, for example, has a socialized function.
 It allows the owner to share both videos and photos on any given social platform whenever he wants to.
 The drone also comes with intelligent control.
 Speaking of the latter: Intel is the first to test out the world of drones.
 Qualcomm has also followed suit recently and went into business with Zero Tech.
 Together, they offer features such as facial recognition, automatic obstacle avoidance, as well as 4K image and video recording.